max-pfeiffer/blog/content/2025-05-10_overhauling_my_ceph_cluster.md

 [official documentation on that topic](https://docs.ceph.com/en/latest/rados/operations/add-or-rm-mons/#changing-a-monitor-s-ip-address), I learned that I am starting some bigger endeavour here.
 According to the documentation, existing Ceph monitors are not supposed to change their IP addresses. 😀 Nonetheless, I gave that a shot and screwed up my Ceph clusters configuration eventually.
-Not to a point where I could not fix it, but at some point I choose to reinstall it because that seemed less work.
+Not to a point where I could not fix it, but at some point I choose to reinstall the Ceph cluster because that seemed to be less work.

 Also, I was not fully satisfied with the hardware setup of my devices: I was running the operating system for the Raspberry Pis on SD cards.
-When I put this together, this was a cheap and convenient option.
+When I put this together, this was an inexpensive and convenient option.
 This worked fine for roughly six months since
 [I initially put that together]({filename}/2024-12-26_ceph_cluster_with_raspberry_pi_5.md).
 But that was not a speedy option for storing the monitor's map on the devices.
 Also, I am worried about the wear and tear on the SD